JDinizfv/JDinizfv/README.md

 💬 Ask me about economics, geopolitics, business and more

-⚡️ Fun facts: I love Geeky stuff
+⚡️ Fun facts: Data-driven passion

 ## 🚀 About me